Imrest Tablets is a brand of medicine containing the active ingredient zopiclone.

-Do not take Imrest if the expiry date (EXP.) printed on the pack has passed.
-If you take this medicine after the expiry date, it may not work as well or it may have an entirely unexpected effect.
+Do not take Imrest after the expiry date (EXP) printed on the pack.
+If you take it after the expiry date has passed, it may not work as well.

-Do not take Imrest if the packaging shows signs of tampering or the tablets do not look quite right.
+Do not take Imrest if the packaging is damaged or shows signs of tampering.

 Before you start to take it

-Tell your doctor if you are breastfeeding or wish to breastfeed.
-Imrest passes into breast milk and may affect your baby.
-Your doctor will discuss the risks and benefits of using it if you are breastfeeding or planning to breastfeed.
+Tell your doctor if you are breastfeeding or planning to breastfeed.
+Your doctor will discuss the risks of taking it if you are breastfeeding or planning to breastfeed.

 - thyroid problems